Generally, real systems are nonlinear. To design an MPC controller for a nonlinear system, you must model the plant in Simulink®.

 Operating Point Search Report: --------------------------------- Operating Report for the Model CSTR_OpenLoop.
 (Time-Varying Components Evaluated at time t=0) Operating point specifications were successfully met.
 States: ---------- (1.)
 CSTR_OpenLoop/CSTR/C_A x: 1.78 dx: -8.88e-15 (0) (2.)
 CSTR_OpenLoop/CSTR/T_K x: 377 dx: 1.14e-13 (0) Inputs: ---------- (1.)
 CSTR_OpenLoop/Coolant Temperature u: 305 Outputs: None ----------

 If the linearization input and output signals are already defined in the model, as in

 CSTR_OpenLoop, then use the following to obtain the signal set.

 Otherwise, specify the input and output signals as shown here.

 io(1) = linio('CSTR_OpenLoop/Feed Concentration', 1, 'input'); io(2) = linio('CSTR_OpenLoop/Feed Temperature', 1, 'input'); io(3) = linio('CSTR_OpenLoop/Coolant Temperature', 1, 'input'); io(4) = linio('CSTR_OpenLoop/CSTR', 1, 'output'); io(5) = linio('CSTR_OpenLoop/CSTR', 2, 'output');

-Linearize the model at the specified operating point.
+Linearize the model using the specified operating point,

 sys = linearize('CSTR_OpenLoop', op1, io)

-This example shows how to linearize a Simulink model using the Linear Analysis Tool.
-The Linear Analysis Tool, provided by Simulink Control Design, is a graphical interface for model linearization.
+This example shows how to linearize a Simulink model using the Linear Analysis Tool, provided by the Simulink Control Design product.

 sys = 'CSTR_OpenLoop'; open_system(sys)